-In these circumstances, clear the water that has been standing in the pipes by flushing a toilet or filling a bowl from the kitchen tap.
+In these circumstances, clear the water that has been standing in the pipes by flushing a toilet or filling a bowl from the kitchen cold water tap.
 (If you have more than 40 metres (132 feet) of lead pipe, you will need to run more than a bowlful of water.)
 Don't waste that water - use it on the garden or for something else other than drinking or cooking.

-• You can then use the water from the kitchen tap as usual.
+You can then use the water from the cold kitchen tap as usual for drinking and cooking purposes.